Transmission-Constrained Consensus of Multiagent Networks: PRELIMINARIES

 The problem studied in this work is different from the general MAS dynamics.
-In this problem, the information transmissions between agents are disturbed by interference functions (or attenuation functions), i.e., the transmission of state $x_i(t)$ is replaced by a transmission constrain function $f_{ij}\big(x_i(t)\big)$.
+In this problem, the information transmissions between agents are disturbed by interference functions (or attenuation functions), i.e., the transmission of state $x_i(t)$ is replaced by a transmission constrain function $f_{ij}\big(x_i(t)\big)$. $f_{ij}$ represents the transmission constraint imposed on the link from $i$ to $j$.

-Assume the transmission constrain function $f(x)$ is piecewise continuous, which is a standing assumption throughout the rest of this paper.
 Then, the transmission-constrained consensus algorithm of $x_i(t)$ is